 PROPOSED BENEFICIARIES: This project would benefit residents, workers, businesses, not-for profits, and visitors to Lower Manhattan.
 This project would also serve to benefit the many visitors to the area by providing for aesthetic improvements to the public realm.
-The number of persons benefiting annually is based on a 2006 economic analysis report produced by The Louis Berger Group, which determined that there were approximately 39,451 residents in the New York Stock Exchange Area, 104,850 workers in the Area, and 2 million visitors annually to the Area.

 SELECTION OF BENEFICIARIES: The Stock Exchange Area, much like the rest of Lower Manhattan is a neighborhood in flux, these improvements to the security and aesthetics of the streets will allow for a healthier growth and greater quality of life for both residents and employees of the areas businesses.